zyt02/Interactive-Lab-Hub/final_project_plan.md

 - **DJ receives clear, immediate feedback through at least 2 channels (visual + audio)**
 - **Input method decision made by Day 2 based on real testing**
 - Demo runs reliably for 3+ minutes without crashes

----

-## Deliverables
-- [x] Project plan: Big idea, timeline, parts needed, fall-back plan.
-- [ ] Functioning project: The finished project should be a device, system, interface, etc. that people can interact with.
-- [ ] Documentation of design process
-- [ ] Archive of all code, design patterns, etc. used in the final design.
-(As with labs, the standard should be that the documentation would allow you to recreate your project if you woke up with amnesia.)
-- [ ] Video of someone using your project
-- [ ] Reflections on process (What have you learned or wish you knew at the start?)
-- [ ] Group work distribution questionnaire